 - Care for their own illness

-- Care for a family member who is in need to military service
+- Care for a family member who is in need of military service

 - Sexual harassment in the workplace.
 Employers can’t create a hostile work environment for workers based on their sex.
 Workers can’t be pressured to provide sexual favors in return for career advancement.
 Employers are required to create policies and monitor work conditions so that lewd comments, inappropriate social media posts, and verbal abuse is not tolerated.

 - Whistleblower and qui tam actions.
 The federal government and state of California have enacted several laws to reward workers and others who disclose fraud by employers.
 Fraud includes overbilling Medicare, submitting false claims to the Department of Defense, cheating the IRS, and many other types of illegal behavior.
 Experienced whistleblower lawyers help claimants properly document and argue their claim.
 Successful workers are entitled to a percentage of any Justice Department or California recovery – if the proper steps are taken.
 Workers shouldn’t be fired for filing a whistleblower claim or helping someone else with their claim.